luisalvarez246/infra-as-code-lab-exercises-lcay/Session_3_Terraform_State/README.md

 3. Copy `dynamodb.tf` from this directory across to your `backend_support` folder.

-4. Copy your `providers.tf` form the root of your solution into this directory.
+4. Copy your `provider.tf` file from the root of your solution into this directory.

 5. You will also need to create `variables.tf` in this directory and add variables for prefix and region with default values that make common sense.